code42/py42/docs/userguides/gettingstarted.md

 ```

 To initialize the `py42.sdk.SDKClient`, you must provide your credentials.
 If you are writing a script,
-we recommend using a secure password storage library, such as `keyring`, for retrieving passwords.
+we recommend using a secure password storage library, such as `keyring`, for retrieving passwords amd secrets.
 However, subsequent
 requests use JWT authentication.

+### Basic Authentication

+Py42 supports basic auth with your Code42 username and password.

 If your account uses [two-factor authentication](https://support.code42.com/Administrator/Cloud/Configuring/Two-factor_authentication_for_local_users), include the time-based one-time password (TOTP) when you initialize the `py42.sdk.SDKClient`.
 You can also provide a callable object that returns a TOTP.
 If you pass a callable, it will be called whenever a new TOTP is required to renew the authentication token.

-### Basic Authentication

-Py42 supports basic auth with your Code42 username and password.

 ```python
 import py42.sdk